 Nimbus (Design System)

-Project Lead and Lead UX/UI Designer
+Role: Project Lead and Co-lead UX/UI Designer

-Strategize the implementation of a design system, be an advocate for design, get buy-in from cross-functional stakeholders, drive the development and evaluation of usability studies to improve component design, lead discussions about timelines, define design tokens, design accessible, beautiful, responsive components, discuss the creation of APIs, implement CSS changes, define governance for components, run usability tests on all components
+Responsibilities: Strategize the implementation of a design system, be an advocate for design, get buy-in from cross-functional stakeholders, drive the development and evaluation of usability studies to improve component design, lead discussions about timelines, define design tokens, design accessible, beautiful, responsive components, discuss the creation of APIs, implement CSS changes, define governance for components, run usability tests on all components

 Scope & Considerations